Cifram/greact/Docs/overview.md

 Where `StateStore` is a stand-in for whatever class you create for managing your global state.

 It's quite possible and sometimes sensible to maintain more than one renderer.
-Each one will maintain it's own section of the Godot scene graph, parented to whatever parent `Node` you provide to the `Render` function.
-An example of where this might make sense is having one renderer for the game geometry, and another one for the UI.
-Or, if you need to run two scenes in parallel on split screen, giving each one it's own renderer might make sense.
+Each one will maintain its own section of the Godot scene graph, parented to whatever parent `Node` you provide to the `Render` function.
+An example of where this might make sense is having one renderer for the game geometry and another one for the UI.
+Or, if you need to run two scenes in parallel on split screen, giving each one its own renderer might make sense.
 It's up to you to decide what makes the most sense for your circumstances.

 # Signals